LGBTQ rights in Ivory Coast: Living conditions

-Touré Claver, president of the LGBT group Alternative Côte d'Ivoire, recalled in September 2011 that a doctor refused service a few years ago to a patient because of the patient's sexual orientation.
+Touré Claver, president of the LGBTQ group Alternative Côte d'Ivoire, recalled in September 2011 that a doctor refused service a few years ago to a patient because of the patient's sexual orientation.
 Claver and a few members of the group then protested outside the healthcare center where the doctor worked, eventually ending with the patient receiving care.
 Claver stated that overall, "There is still discrimination against gay people, but generally we are moving toward relative tolerance."